jeengbe/vality/docs/docs/usage/valits.md

 ## Arguments

-Similarly to Guards, Valits can also accept arguments, which are passed by calling the Valit after providing the Eny(s).
+Similarly to guards, valits can also accept arguments, which are passed by calling the valit after providing the eny(s).

 ```ts twoslash
 import { vality } from "vality";